JobbeDeluxe/Simple_OpenTTD_Client/README.md

 The project is currently a scaffold.
 See `docs/ROADMAP.md` for the implementation plan, `docs/REFERENCES.md` for collected research material, and `docs/OPEN_TTD_PROTOCOL_DELTAS.md` for a breakdown of the networking differences between OpenTTD 1.10.x and 14.1.
+Use `docs/PHASE3_EXECUTION_HUB.md` as the central status tracker that summarises the active Phase 3 workstreams and links out to detailed checklists.
 The `sotc::network::CoordinatorClient` component included in the scaffold emits handshake payloads that match the 14.1 coordinator protocol versions and limits, making it a foundation for the Phase 2 networking work.
 The command-line launcher understands headless/dedicated options and exposes machine-readable dumps for integration with orchestration